Tesco bomb campaign: Fallback strategy

-Police receive another letter from 'Sally'
+Response

-Another threatening letter was sent in October, whereby 'Sally' explained they were fed up with Dorset Police stalling and that they needed to meet the demands.
+Another threatening letter was sent in October, whereby "Sally" explained they were fed up with Dorset Police stalling and that they needed to meet the demands.
 A further threat was made to place a pipe bomb in the garden of a Tesco customer, capable of killing people.

-Police consulted with the bomb disposal team, who stated that if 'Sally' was capable of making the previous devices, that they were more than capable of making a pipe-bomb, that could injure or kill people.
-'Sally's' letter didn't state where or when they would plant the device.
+Police consulted with the bomb disposal team, who stated that, if "Sally" was capable of making the previous devices, they were more than capable of making a pipe-bomb that could injure or kill people.
+"Sally"s' letter did not state where or when they would plant the device.

-Police use a cipher to communicate with 'Sally'

-The letter contained a three-part cipher which allowed the police to communicate with 'Sally' in code through cryptic adverts in the Bournemouth Daily Echo.
-Instead of having previously had to be vague in the paper, due to members of the public being able to read the adverts, police could now be clearer with their communications, as only they and 'Sally' had the cipher.
+The letter contained a three-part cipher which allowed the police to communicate with "Sally" in code through cryptic adverts in the Bournemouth Daily Echo.
+Instead of having to be vague in the paper as before, due to members of the public being able to read the adverts, police could now be clearer with their communications, as only they and "Sally" had the cipher.

-DSI James contacted then editor of the Echo, Neal Butterworth.
+DSI James contacted the editor of the Echo, Neal Butterworth.
 James asked Butterworth to attend the police station, explaining to him that no-one could know that they were meeting.
-He explained to Butterworth that Dorset Police and 'Sally' had previously been communicating through classified adverts in the paper, which Butterworth was 'gobsmacked' by, but 'fascinated'.
-James explained that he wanted to work with the Bournemouth Daily Echo to get further messages to 'Sally'.
+He explained to Butterworth that Dorset Police and "Sally" had previously been communicating through classified adverts in the paper, which Butterworth was 'gobsmacked', but 'fascinated', by.
+James explained that he wanted to work with the Bournemouth Daily Echo to get further messages to "Sally".
 Butterworth was required to speak to the advertising manager and general manager as to why free adverts were going into the paper, whilst not being able to tell them why.
 The police were allowed to place the messages in the Echo, disguised as Mensa puzzles and made to look like word searches.

-Geographic profiling links the Bradpole Road postbox to a letter from 'Sally'

-Meanwhile, the geographic profiling had placed the October letter back to the postbox on Bradpole Road.
-Police established the times in which the postbox was emptied and from this, knew that the letter had been posted in the postbox.
-There were surveillance officers in the area and a surveillance camera.
-A camera covering the area of the postbox had captured 'Sally' on camera.

-The footage from the surveillance operation was reviewed, capturing a dark night, with a lot of traffic on the road.
-It was impossible for people seen on the surveillance footage to be identified and further hampered by the poor image quality.